My collection of vintage PC cards

 Sound Blaster Pro 2 (1992)#

-Later, I switched the AdLib sound card with a Sound Blaster Pro 2.
-It features an OPL3 chip and was also able to output digital samples.
-At the time, this was a welcome addition, but not as important as the FM synthesis introduced earlier by the AdLib.
+Later, I replaced the AdLib with a Sound Blaster Pro 2.
+It features an OPL3 chip and can also output digital samples.
+At the time, this was a welcome addition, but less important than the FM synthesis the AdLib introduced.

 Promise EIDE 2300 Plus (1995)#

 I bought this card mostly for the serial port.
 I was using a 486DX2 running at 66 MHz with a Creatix LC 288 FC external modem.
-The serial port was driven by an 8250 UART with no buffer.
-Thanks to Terminate, I was able to connect to BBSes with DOS, but this was not possible with Windows 3 or OS/2.
+The serial port used an 8250 UART with no buffer.
+Thanks to Terminate, I could connect to BBSes from DOS, but not from Windows 3 or OS/2.
 I needed one of these fancy new cards with a 16550 UART, featuring a 16-byte buffer.
-At the time, this was quite difficult to find in France.
-During a holiday trip, I convinced my parents to make a short detour from Los Angeles to San Diego to buy this Promise EIDE 2300 Plus controller card at a shop I located through an advertisement in a local magazine!
+At the time, finding one in France was difficult.
+During a holiday trip, I convinced my parents to detour from Los Angeles to San Diego to buy this Promise EIDE 2300 Plus controller card at a shop I found through an advertisement in a local magazine!

 The card also features an EIDE controller with multi-word DMA mode 2 support.
-In contrast with the older PIO modes, the CPU didn’t have to copy data from disk to memory.
+In contrast with the older PIO modes, the CPU did not have to copy data from disk to memory.

 3dfx Voodoo2 Magic 3D II (1998)#

-The 3dfx Voodoo2 was one of the first add-in graphics cards implementing hardware acceleration of 3D graphics.
+The 3dfx Voodoo2 was one of the first add-in graphics cards to implement hardware acceleration of 3D graphics.
 I bought it from a friend along with his Pentium II box in 1999.
-It was a big evolutionary step in PC gaming, as games became more beautiful and fluid.
-A traditional video controller was still required for 2D.
+It marked a big step in PC gaming: games became more beautiful and fluid.
+2D still required a traditional video controller.
 A pass-through VGA cable daisy-chained the video controller to the Voodoo, which was itself connected to the monitor.

 3Com 3C905C-TX-M “Tornado” (1999)#

-In the early 2000s, in college, the Internet connection on the campus was provided by a student association through a 100 Mbps Ethernet cable.
+In the early 2000s, in college, a student association provided the campus Internet connection through a 100 Mbps Ethernet cable.
 If you wanted to reach the maximum speed, the 3Com 3C905C-TX-M PCI network adapter, nicknamed “Tornado,” was the card you needed.
-We would buy it second-hand by the dozen and sell them to other students for around €30.
+We bought them second-hand by the dozen and sold them to other students for around €30.